AlexLandau/weird-booleans/README.md

 # weird-booleans

-The average programmer can only name two of Java's primitive boolean values.
+The average programmer can only name two boolean values.